Chapter 04

 Recordings: they participate in the recording of albums, soundtracks and other audiovisual projects.

-Education: Many orchestras have educational programs and offer educational concerts, workshops, and master classes.
+Education: Many orchestras have educational programs and offer educational concerts, workshops and master classes.

-Tours: they perform in different cities and countries, promoting music and culture locally and internationally.
+Tours: They perform in different cities and countries, promoting music and culture locally and internationally.

 Organization and Management:

-Funding: Orchestras can be funded by the government, private sponsors, donations, and ticket sales.
+Funding: Orchestras can be funded by the government, private sponsors, donations and ticket sales.

 Administrative structure: Typically includes an administrative team that handles logistics, marketing, financing, and scheduling.